-Use a stainless steel spatula or alternative to scrape thick oil layers from hard substrates like rocks or beachheads.
-Transfer the oil or the spatula with the oil to a glass bottle with an inert lining in the lid.
+Use a stainless steel spatula or alternative to scrape thick oil layers from hard substrates like quays, rocks etc. Transfer the oil or the spatula with the oil to a glass bottle with an inert lining in the lid.
 Make sure not to scrape off material from the surface underlying the oil.

-In case of doubt a background sample can be collected from a section of the substrate that is obviously free from oil or from a comparable 'clean' object nearby.
+In case of doubt a background sample can be collected from a section of the substrate that is obviously free from oil.